bradleyg/django-s3direct/README.md

     images = forms.URLField(widget=S3DirectWidget(dest='destination_key_from_settings'))
 ```

-You can create a custom template by passing in a string with your own HTML to the `html` keyword argument.
+__*Optional.__ You can create a custom template by passing in a string with your own HTML to the `html` keyword argument.
 For example:

 ```python
 from django import forms